 Main team involved: Univ. of Twente.

 Difficulty: Checking temporal properties on symbolic traces is already a challenging task.
-In our case, the addition of constraints makes it very difficult.
+In our case, the addition of constraints makes it very difficult. - Title: A non-monotonic language for the specification of Trust Management policies.

 We propose RT-, a new trust management language.